Newsletter volunteer profile

 My last project at Pacific Forest Trust was the Spring 2020 issue of the organization’s newsletter, Forest Life.
-Here’s the first draft of one article, which consists of short interviews with two experts that volunteer their time for PFT.
+Here’s my preferred draft of one article, which consists of short interviews with two experts who volunteered their time for PFT.
 I communicated with them in person, over the phone, and via email to write this article.

 PFT’s Valuable Volunteers